RHEINZINK – For the perfect circular economy

 Eternally valuable: Prime example Kiasma Museum

-Upcycling instead of downcycling is the motto of the CradletoCradle philosophy.
+Upcycling instead of downcycling is our motto.
 The Kiasma Museum demonstrates just how well this can be achieved with RHEINZINK.
 The famous museum in Finland's capital city of Helsinki is becoming a RHEINZINK material resource for new buildings being constructed in Sweden and Finland.

 Kiasma, the Museum of Contemporary Art in Finland, was designed by Steven Holl and realized in the late 1990s.
 But due to a defective substructure, the museum is currently being renovated and will once again receive titanium zinc cladding.
 But the old, still intact material will also be reused.